Microgrids

 Corinex provides field-proven, modular, and comprehensive microgrid solutions that integrates a grid management software for energy distributors to visualize, monitor, track, and forecast load and generation resources within the microgrid networks.

-The smarter way of managing microgrids
+The smarter way of managing

-Corinex's grid management software, GridValue provides nationwide provisioning and secure connectivity to millions of IoT devices, allowing near real-time visibility, data aggregation, and processing of energy network information.
+Corinex's grid management software, GridValue, provides nationwide provisioning and secure connectivity to millions of IoT devices, allowing near real-time visibility, data aggregation, and processing of energy network information.
 The modular architecture of this energy software can be tailored to meet the deployment needs of each energy distributor, allowing a smooth migration path for future expansions.

 Corinex’s complete solutions for digitalizing electric grids enable high-speed communication over power lines, computing at the edge of the grid, and high levels of security.
-Discover how Corinex’s other grid modernization solutions help reshape the energy landscape by bringing intelligence to the electric grid.
+Discover how Corinex’s other grid digitalization solutions help reshape the energy landscape by bringing intelligence to the electric grid.